Dormilich/ripedb-client/README.md

 For the web service there are two options you can set before using it:

 * environment - whether to connect to the RIPE (`WebService::PRODUCTION`) or TEST (`WebService::SANDBOX`) database.
-Per default it connects to the TEST database.
+Per default, it connects to the TEST database.
 * password - for any modifying operation (create/update/delete) you must provide the password for the object’s maintainer.
 The default password is the one for the TEST database’s primary maintainer.